Resync a Member of a Replica Set¶

 mongodwith an empty data directory and let MongoDB's normal initial syncing feature restore the data.
 This is the more simple option but may take longer to replace the data.

 Restart the machine with a copy of a recent data directory from another member in the replica set.
 This procedure can replace the data more quickly but requires more manual steps.

 Automatically Sync a Member¶

-This procedure relies on MongoDB’s regular process for Replica Set Syncing.
-This will store the current data on the member.
+This procedure relies on MongoDB's regular process for Replica Set Syncing.
+This stores the current data on the member.
 For an overview of MongoDB initial sync process, see the Replica Set Syncing section.

 - Stop the member's

 mongodinstance.
 To ensure a clean shutdown, use the

 - (Optional) Make a backup of all data and sub-directories from the